-Creating a Safe, Healthy Community With Women-Centered Services in Skid Row
+Creating a safe, healthy community in Skid Row

 Our Day Center is the entry point for our women-centered services and the hub of our healthy community.
 It provides a safe space for women in the heart of the Skid Row neighborhood in downtown Los Angeles.
 Women who come through our doors have access to:

 Our exceptionally-trained staff also focus on preventative care to reduce diabetes, obesity, hypertension, and other chronic diseases.
-We supplement clinic offerings with self-care and health education workshops, fitness classes, and enrichment activities.
+Clinic offerings are further supplemented with self-care and health education workshops, fitness classes, and enrichment activities.